VinEdw/google-apps-script-files-misc/README.md

 This script is bound to a *Google Sheets*.
 It implements a multiplayer version of *Mastermind*, where up to 4 players can race to finish the same puzzle, or puzzles created for each other, first.
 The game is played within the [spreadsheet](https://docs.google.com/spreadsheets/d/1TbS8g0OFPeNBDlU8RlJDZjJ-mJ7ELOjlkFiQfrP_c7Y/edit?usp=sharing).

+## mastermind-game-solver

+This script is bound to a *Google Sheets*.
+It implements a solver for the game *Mastermind*.
+After inputting the guesses made so far and their result, the *best* next guess is proposed.
+The solver is run within the [spreadsheet](https://docs.google.com/spreadsheets/d/1ZpNXu9WKU0gVewmiPm0RZIYGGJAD7vWg9oVf_-eFhW4/edit?usp=sharing).

 ## meeting-part-colorizer

 This script is bound to a *Google Docs*.
 When run, it looks at the whole document and turns and paragraph that starts with the pattern `{letter}:`, and makes the text have a specific color.
 As of now there is no driver function, so the function just uses `V` as the letter and <span style="color:cornflowerblue;">cornflowerblue</span> as the color.